platipy/platipy/research/huang2014.rst

 Digital Math Activity: Diagnostic Feedback
 ------------------------------------------

-**Title**: "Embedding diagnostic mechanisms in a digital game for learning mathematics" :cite:`2014:huang`
+**Title**: "Embedding diagnostic mechanisms in a digital game for learning mathematics" (Huang, 2014)

 **Summary**:  This is a study where they made a multiple-choice activity with diagnostic feedback, and then did an assessment.
 They used the `ARCS model of motivational design <http://www.learning-theories.com/kellers-arcs-model-of-motivational-design.html>`_ , which is pretty helpful from a design point of view: